 Mercury added to stick the pieces of gold together and form larger chunks poisons environment, and chemicals such as sulfuric acids and metal oxides pollute local waterways.
-These compounds are produced when metal sulfides that were previously buried come into contact with oxygen in the atmosphere³.
+These compounds are produced when metal sulfides that were previously buried come into contact with oxygen in the atmosphere .
 Additionally, cyanide is oftentimes used to separate gold from rocks or other sediment.
-Although it is regulated, spills happen and have disastrous consequences.

 For example, in 1995, there was a huge spill of a one billion gallons wastewater in Guyana.
 The water was laced with cyanide and was released into the tributary of the Essequibo river.
 The effects were widespread and included severe losses of flora, fauna, both aquatic and terrestrial, contamination of land used for agriculture, toxic pollution of the drinking water and economic losses from the decline of the river’s ecotourism .